-- Mother may support and shape her breast to get more breast tissue into the infant's mouth by gently squeezing or compressing her breast from top to bottom or side-to-side. - With her fingers on one side, thumb on the other, away from the areola, she can shape her breast.
-The fingers will be parallel to the infant's lower lips, forming a "breast sandwich" (Wiessinger, 1998). - Infant is aligned and well supported in a tummy-to-mommy position. - Infant's head is slightly extended. - Mother is encouraged to touch her breast to her infant's mouth, and then wait for the mouth to open wide.
-Or, a mother may support the infant until the chin touches the breast and the infant's mouth opens wide (like a yawn). - To latch, the mother brings her infant close to her breast by gently pulling the infant's shoulders, upper back and buttocks closer.
-Encourage the mother to avoid leaning over or pushing her infant's head. - Supporting the infant's upper back and neck can help keep the infant's neck in slight extension. - Once the infant is latched, mother and infant can reposition themselves so they are both comfortable.
+- Mother may support and shape the breast to get more breast tissue into the infant's mouth by gently squeezing or compressing the breast from top to bottom or side-to-side. - With the mother's fingers on one side, thumb on the other, away from the areola, the mother can shape the breast.
+The fingers will be parallel to the infant's lower lips, forming a "breast sandwich" (Wiessinger, 1998). - Infant is aligned and well supported in a tummy-to-mommy position. - Infant's head is slightly extended. - Mother is encouraged to touch the breast to the infant's mouth, and then wait for the mouth to open wide.
+Or, a mother may support the infant until the chin touches the breast and the infant's mouth opens wide (like a yawn). - To latch, the mother brings the infant close to the breast by gently pulling the infant's shoulders, upper back and buttocks closer.
+Encourage the mother to avoid leaning over or pushing the infant's head. - Supporting the infant's upper back and neck can help keep the infant's neck in slight extension. - Once the infant is latched, mother and infant can reposition themselves so they are both comfortable.
 Ensure the mother's shoulders are relaxed.